xrootms/Automating-EC2-Start-Stop-with-Lambda-/README.md

 The system ensures that EC2 instances are stopped automatically during idle periods (like nights or weekends) and started again during active hours.

 ## Key Steps:
-       1. 'Provisioned an EC2 Instance' – Created an EC2 instance to demonstrate the automation.
+       1. Provisioned an EC2 Instance – Created an EC2 instance to demonstrate the automation.
-       2. 'Configured IAM Role & Policies' – Assigned an IAM role with least-privilege permissions to allow Lambda to start/stop EC2 securely.
+       2. Configured IAM Role & Policies – Assigned an IAM role with least-privilege permissions to allow Lambda to start/stop EC2 securely.
-       3. 'Configured Lambda Function' – Wrote a Python-based Lambda function to handle EC2 start/stop logic.
+       3. Configured Lambda Function – Wrote a Python-based Lambda function to handle EC2 start/stop logic.
-       4. 'Integrated with EventBridge Scheduler' – Set up cron-based EventBridge rules to trigger Lambda at specific times (e.g., stop at 10 PM, start at 8 AM).
+       4. Integrated with EventBridge Scheduler – Set up cron-based EventBridge rules to trigger Lambda at specific times (e.g., stop at 10 PM, start at 8 AM).
-       5. 'Verify the Lambda Function & EventBridge Rule' – Tested the workflow to confirm EC2 stops/starts as expected and verified EventBridge rule execution.
+       5. Verify the Lambda Function & EventBridge Rule – Tested the workflow to confirm EC2 stops/starts as expected and verified EventBridge rule execution.

 ## Use Cases & Cost Optimization:
 •	Reduce EC2 running hours by up to 70–80% during inactive times.
 •	Development or testing environments that don’t need 24/7 uptime.
 •	Improved operational efficiency with hands-free instance management.

----

-## 🧠 Project Overview

 ---